 HMEs seek Senators’ signatures

-WASHINGTON, D.C. - The fight to persuade Congress that competitive bidding is bad for Medicare beneficiaries fanned out over Capitol Hill early last month as members of AAHomecare called on senators to ally themselves with Sen. Mary L. Landrieu’s (D - La.) opposition to the controversial reimbursement mechanism.
+WASHINGTON, D.C. - The fight to persuade Congress that competitive bidding is bad for Medicare beneficiaries fanned out over Capitol Hill last Tuesday as members of AAHomecare called on senators to ally themselves with Sen. Mary L. Landrieu’s (D - La.) opposition to the controversial reimbursement mechanism.

 Although AAHomecare members also called on House representatives, most concede that the battle to beat back competitive bidding in the House has already been lost to Rep. Bill Thomas’ (R – Calif.) enthusiasm for the change.